 What is the Capital Budget/Building Program?

-"Capital projects" refer to any construction project or land acquisition in excess of $150,000, whether new construction, an addition, renovation, or infrastructure repair.
+"Capital projects" refer to any construction project or land acquisition in excess of $185,000, whether new construction, an addition, renovation, or infrastructure repair.
 Major new construction (greater than $500,000) and many major renovations over $500,000 require enumeration in the State biennial budget.
-The State's Capital Program Budget is the traditional funding source, but practically speaking most major new construction projects require fund-raising for at least half the cost.
+The State's Capital Program Budget is the traditional funding source, but practically speaking most major new construction projects require fund-raising for some portion of the cost.
 Repair and replacement projects may be eligible for funding from the State's All-Agency Program, a general reserve fund administered by DSF and available to all state agencies.
 FP&M staff initiate and direct proposals for infrastructure projects (see http://www.cpd.fpm.wisc.edu/).

 The Campus Planning Committee (CPC) reviews and ranks proposals for inclusion in the Capital Building Program, regardless of the funding source.
 This consideration is a two-year process leading to inclusion in the State biennial budget.
 In Year One, schools and colleges review proposals put forward by their departments and programs and send priority listings to FP&M. The CPC then selects a limited number of proposals that will be more fully developed for presentation to the CPC during Year Two.
 Following a semester of presentations, the CPC proposes a ranked list of projects for the first biennium of the six year planning period to the Chancellor.
 The UW-Madison list must subsequently be integrated by UW System and the Board of Regents into a single ranked proposal made to the State.
 The State budget, when it is adopted at the end of this process, incorporates a Capital Building Program for the two years of the biennium.
 Meanwhile, the next two-year cycle begins on campus.